aisingapore/TagUI/README.md

 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```

 Besides integrating with web applications, TagUI can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.
 Input parameters can be sent to an automation flow to be used as variables p1 to p9.
-Output parameters from an automation flow can be sent to your Arduino or application REST URL (see samples 3_github and 6C_datatables).
+Output parameters from an automation flow can be sent to your Arduino or application API URL (see samples 3_github and 6C_datatables).

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be saved in api_result variable.
 If the API response is JSON data, the variable api_json will be created for easy access to JSON data elements.
 For example, api_json.parent_element.child_element retrieves value of child_element.
 If not, api_json will be null.